felix-u/nota/README.md

   -u, --upcoming
 	equivalent to '--after --sort ascending'
       --no-colour
 	disables colour in output.
-This will also occur if TERM=dumb, NO_COLO(U)R or NOTA_NO_COLO(U)R is set, or the output is piped to a file
+This will also occur if TERM=dumb, NO_COLO(U)R or NOTA_NO_COLO(U)R is set, or the output is piped to a file --no-color
-      --no-color
+	equivalent to the above
+      --line-num
+	show node line numbers
+      --force-colour
+	forces colour in output.
+This will override TERM=dumb, NO_COLO(U)R, and NOTA_NO_COLO(U)R
+      --force-color
 	equivalent to the above
   -h, --help
 	display this help and exit